 60s MGB and MGB GT

 Motoring Which? also liked the MGB.
 They praised the car's handling and performance.
-Although the TR4 had the edge in performance in their tests, they considered the MGB's combination of performance, handling and comfort to be a better package than the TR4.
-The Sunbeam Alpine, considered more of a tourer than a sports car, lost out to the MGB in terms of performance and its comfort and ride were considered no better than that offered by the MGB.
-Motoring Which? found minor faults which included a tendency for the exhaust to cook the passenger's feet and they managed to bend the MGB's steering wheel!
+The TR4 had the edge in performance in their tests.
+But they considered the MGB's combination of performance, handling and comfort was a better package than the TR4.

-It seemed that Abingdon had got the compromise right between performance, handling, ride and comfort.
+Abingdon had got the compromise right between performance, handling, ride and comfort.

 MGB GT

-The MGB GT was styled by Pinninfarina of Italy.
-The MGB GT's profile was similar to that of the Aston Martin DB5.
-The MGB GT offered saloon style comfort with sporting performance.
-Although a heavier car than the MGB Roadster, its more aerodynamic profile ensured similar performance figures.
-GTs were meant to offer a touch of sporting luxury.
-The MGB GT had similar equipment to the Roadster, although the boot was fully carpeted and the heater was standard.
-However, only the transmission tunnel was carpeted inside the car, the remainder of the floor was covered with rubber mats as in the Roadster.
+GTs offered a touch of sporting luxury.
+The MGB GT had similar equipment to the Roadster, but the boot was fully carpeted and the heater was standard.
+But only the transmission tunnel was carpeted inside the car, the rest of the floor was covered with rubber mats as in the Roadster.

 The original brochure talks about the MGB GT as a grand touring car in the spirit of the original definition.
 The brochure boasted of the MGB GT's ability to cover hundreds of miles without tiring driver or passenger.
 Experience with owning and driving an original MGB GT suggests that this claim may have been a little exaggerated.